KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com/content/overview/features.md

 #### Device Alarms now store a measurement

 It is possible to configure one (1) unit alarm in the unit that has its own alarm value test interval.
 Whenever an alarm value exceeds/falls below the alarm value, an alarm is triggered.
 This alarm can be sent as SMS, email or to the cloud (FTP).
-In the KOLIBRI Cloud it is visible in the alarm list (<https://www.pressuresuite.com/alarms>) as 'Triggerd By Device'.
+In the PressureSuite Cloud it is visible in the alarm list (<https://www.pressuresuite.com/alarms>) as 'Triggerd By Device'.
 In this version, the measurement that triggered the alarm is now also saved for each such alarm.
 This in turn makes it possible to trigger a Cloud alarm that reacts a few minutes after the device alarm and triggers the sending of (several) warning emails.
 Otherwise, the cloud alarm would have been triggered (hours later) when the batch of measurements was sent.

 ---